Check out how the Royal Navy is supporting our Time on the Water activity programme

-Sharing their skills and knowledge, the Royal Navy will encourage our volunteers to teach skills for life.
+Sharing its knowledge and expertise, the Royal Navy encourages our volunteers to teach skills for life.

-You can collect Time on Water staged badges when you take part in any of these activities:
+You can earn Time on the Water staged badges when you take part in any of these activities:

 - Power boating

 - Motor cruising

 - White water rafting

 For Beavers - each session should last about one hour

 For Cubs - an ideal session length goes up to 1-2 hours

 For Scouts and Explorers - sessions should last about 2-3 hours

 Please remember: You must be properly dressed and equipped for your activity and the weather conditions.
 Your leader will also need to make sure you’re following the activity rules in chapter nine of the Policy and Organisation Rules and the Activity Permit Scheme.